francescogiovenzana/paperMut/list_mutations/README.md

 - first column is the total coverage
 - second column is the number of mutations
-- third column is the ploidy
+- third column is the copy number

 The second txt file is called ``file_no_mutations_pX.dat``, with ``X`` equals the ploidy of the dataset.
 This file contains the final number of non-mutated bases.